Accenture/mercury/docs/guides/CHAPTER-6.md

 application instance.

 The value `x` must be a 4-digit number starting from 0001 and `y` is the partition number for the topic.
-If the underlying messaging system supports native pub/sub, the partition number maps to the physical partition of a topic.
+If the underlying messaging system supports pub/sub, the partition number maps to the physical partition of a topic.
 For enterprise service bus, the partition number is a logical identifier that corresponds to a physical topic.

 # Topic Substitution